albertvazquezm/bet-system/readme.md

 ## Missing Features

 - [ ] Authentication and security
-- [ ] Unit and end to end tests
+- [ ] Increase unit test coverage and include end to end tests
-- [ ] Better SSR support for the frontend
+- [ ] Better SSR support for the frontend (react query)
 - [ ] Modal URLs don't support refresh (some config would be needed to support it)